Welcome to the last Taylor Takes a Taste of 2011.

 This being said, it only makes sense to share with you a tutorial I think you will find very useful.
 With New Year’s Day being tomorrow, it only makes sense to have a post with black eyed peas as the subject. (those of you who are just here for the food, scroll down for the second half of the post an explanation and recipe for Texas Caviar)

 For good or bad, we live in a world where your food is first judged by its picture.
 Whether it be in a book, on a restaurant’s website or any other two dimensional object, your dish will be judged by its picture.
+Even the quality of a generic drug is judged by its packaging.
 If you can’t be there to smell and taste the dish, a picture is all you have to go off of.
 Because of this fact, anyone who deals with food and the internet has to become a semi professional food photographer.

 As many of you have realized, that is not an easy task.
 Yes nice cameras and expensive lenses can produce amazing images in the hands of someone who knows how to use them, but LIGHTING is the MOST IMPORTANT ASPECT of your food photography.
 This same unfortunate world is a world where one’s food photography schedule doesn’t line up with natural light’s schedule.

 What does this leave you with?
 Well you have to try your best and take pictures in your kitchen or other parts of your house using artificial light.
 Do pictures in your dining room turn out like this?

 Or maybe you have found your kitchen works a little bit better? (my kitchen is too messy to take pictures of, Thankfully my girlfriend has an immaculate kitchen complete with pink tea kettle).

 That is a little better, but still not what it could be.

 A new year is all about setting new goals.
 I have a new goal for you.
 If you have found that your schedule only allows you to take pictures when there is no daylight available, make your goal to MAKE GREAT PICTURES WITH ARTIFICIAL LIGHT!